axe312ger/metalsmith-adaptive-images/README.md

 ## Usage

-Just use it as regular Metalsmith plugin.
 If your environment does not support the import syntax, see further below.

+The module consists of 2 metalsmith plugins and one method for rendering adaptive images.
+All of them can be used separately.

-The plugin expects an array of images within the metadata of a file.
+The `processImages` plugin expects an array of images within the metadata of a file.
 As soon as a matching metadata key is found, the plugin will create a new map of images with proper objects with the parsed and generated metadata.

-It also provides a function to render an adaptive image tag based on a provided image url and a plugin to replace all matching images in html code.
+It also provides the plugin `replaceImages` to replace all images with their adaptive cousins in your html.

+With `renderImage` you will get a adaptive image based on the provided url and the given configuration.

 ```js
 import Metalsmith from 'metalsmith'